Liby99/keeling-js/CHANGE.md

 ## May.
 27 2017 [HEAD]

-- Fixed Important Bug when installing
+- Fixed Important Bug when installing.
+- Fixed Scheduler Error Throw.

 ## May.
 25 2017